BensonRen/idlm_Pytorch/forward/README.md

-# Pytorch implementation of the whole repo
+# Forward Model

-This is a transition starting from Nov.
-20, 2019
+## This is the forward model created by Chrisitan Nadell and Bohao Huang.
+This is merely an pytorch implementation of the same model (with some parameters slightly different)

 # Developer Log: